On the Role of Einstein-Cartan Gravity in Fundamental Particle Physics: Evaluation of the Charged Fermionic Self-Energy within ECSK theory

-It is this nonlinear Hehl-Datta equation that provides the theoretical background for our proposal.
-The cubic term in this equation corresponds to an axial-axial self-interaction in the matter Lagrangian, which, among other things, generates a spinor-dependent vacuum-energy term in the energy-momentum tensor (see, for example, Ref. \cite{Freidel}).
+It is this nonlinear Hehl--Datta equation that provides the theoretical background for our proposal.
+The cubic term in this equation corresponds to an axial-axial self-interaction in the matter Lagrangian, which, among other things, generates a spinor-dependent vacuum-energy term in the energy-momentum tensor (see, for example, Reference \cite{Freidel}).
 The torsion tensor ${S^k_{\phantom{k}ij}}$ appears in the matter Lagrangian via covariant derivative of a Dirac spinor with respect to the affine connection.
-The spin tensor for the Dirac spinor $\psi$ then turns out to be totally antisymmetric:
+The~spin tensor for the Dirac spinor $\psi$ can then be derived \cite{Hehl-Datta}, and turns out to be totally antisymmetric: